Ausiarm/RubyAppT1CA/README.md

 <br>

-4. Once the three steps above have been completed, in terminal change directory (or cd) into the correct directory where you stored the app and then enter `RubyApp/src`.
+4. Once the three steps above have been completed, in terminal change directory (or cd) into the correct directory where you stored the app and then enter `{Armstrong Ashton-Lewis}_T1A3/src`.
 Once here enter chmod +rx ./run_app.sh which will turn the script file into an executable on your local repository/ and or confirm that it is executable.
 Then in the command line type `./run_app.sh` and hit enter, this will execute the script that will initate the application.

 <br>